Rosalina1309/Vitality-Hub/server/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+- Ruby version

-* System dependencies
+  3.2.2

+- Rails version
+  7.1

-* Configuration
+- Configuration
+  Remember to run bundle install on start

-* Database creation
+- Database creation
+  Make sure to create a .env file with the necessary db, user, etc. and then run 'rails db:create'.

-* Database initialization
+- Database initialization
+  rails db:migrate

+- Get data for recipes and exercises tables

+* Go to app/models/exercise.rb
+* Comment out the id
+* Run 'rake scrape_exercises scrape_recipes' on terminal
+* Uncomment the id on exercise.rb

-* How to run the test suite
+- How to run the test suite

+* Make sure you have a test configuration in your database.yml
+* Run bin/rails db:migrate RAILS_ENV=test
+* bundle exec rspec
+* If you want to see the tests formatted run bundle exec rspec --format documentation
+* If you only want to run the tests of a specific file run bundle exec rspec "spec/models/user_spec.rb" //Specific route to the test you want to run

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+- ...